1481 Rhodes earthquake: Damage

 Sources refer to destruction in Rhodes Town; the Palace of the Grand Master of the Knights of Rhodes was sufficiently damaged to require immediate rebuilding (Rhodes was at the time under siege by the Turks).
 The damage caused by the earthquakes led to a wave of rebuilding after 1481.
 Damage from the tsunami was said to be greater than from the earthquake.
 The tsunami caused a large ship to break free from its moorings.
 It (or another ship) later sank with loss of all its crew after running onto a reef.
-There were an estimated 30,000 casualties.
+There were an estimated 30,000 fatalities.

+Reports of an earthquake felt an hour past noon on the seventeenth day of Muharram in Egypt may have been the effects of this earthquake.
+Shaking in Cairo was described as "severe", and minarets were observed swaying.
+A cresting on the Salihiyya Madrasa collapsed, killing two people.
+Reports of shaking also came from Fustat, Alexandria and Asia Minor.

 Characteristics

 Tsunami

 The tsunami appears to have been relatively minor, estimated at a maximum 1.8 m.
 However, it was observed on the Levantine coasts and a tsunami sediment layer found at Dalaman, on the southwest coast of Turkey.
 Although the studies on sediment transport from tsunamis are limited, it is probable that the tsunami can be dated 1473 ± 46.
 The sediment found and studied appears to be consistent with the aforementioned tsunami.